 “Data shows that too many Pennsylvania children who need afterschool programs don’t have them, and families are carrying a heavier burden as a result,” Saccente said.
 “These are barriers we can and should overcome, and Afterschool Champions are critical for building support from all sectors; from the business and philanthropic communities, as well as from the government at all levels.”

-Pennsylvania Statewide Afterschool Youth Development Network (PSAYDN) at Center for Schools and Communities believes all children and youth deserve access to programs that encourage positive youth development and support the successful transition to adulthood.
+Pennsylvania Statewide Afterschool/Youth Development Network (PSAYDN) promotes sustainable, high-quality out-of-school time youth development programs through advocacy and capacity building to enhance the welfare of Pennsylvania’s children, youth and families.
+PSAYDN believes all children and youth deserve access to programs that encourage positive youth development and support the successful transition to adulthood.
+PSAYDN is managed by the Center for Schools and Communities.
+More information is available at PSAYDN.e